-Touch Has Taken Over - How Your Customers are Using the Internet to Find You, & How Articles Can Help You Get Their Attention
+Touch has Taken Over.
+How Your Customers are Using the Internet to Find You

 The way people are using the Internet to find things they need and want to buy, has changed pretty drastically.
 Gone are the days when we exclusively sat at our desktop computer and Googled what we were looking for.
 Today, ‘touch’ has well and truly taken over.
 Every other person has a mobile phone which accompanies them everywhere.
 And I mean EVERYWHERE (do you realise how many people use their phones while they are in the toilet?
 Between 38% and 75%, in case you were wondering) .
 People carry their devices with them, and refer to them sporadically all day long (and not just the kids!).